 About Aplastic Anemia

 Aplastic anemia is the medical term for bone marrow failure.
+We treat patients with aplastic anemia at our Bone Marrow Failures Disorders Program at the Johns Hopkins Kimmel Cancer Center.
 The bone marrow, a spongy tissue inside the bones, is the factory for all blood cell lines -- red cells, white cells, and platelets.
 These cells are critical to supplying oxygen and nourishment to other tissues and organs, fighting infection, and in clotting the blood.
 Typically, as old blood cells die off naturally, they are replaced by new blood cells formed in the bone marrow.
 In aplastic anemia, the bone marrow does not produce new cells, leaving the body susceptible to bleeding and infection.

 Recently, researchers have discovered that most cases of severe aplastic anemia are autoimmune disorders in which the body’s own immune system attacks tissues and organs.
 They believe that autoreactive or abnormal immune cells known as lymphocytes suppress blood cell production and division.
 Though not a cancer, the treatment of aplastic anemia is often similar to therapies used for blood-forming cancers such as leukemias and lymphomas.
 As a result, the condition may be treated in a cancer center.
 Video about Aplastic Anemia